GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.
+> ### The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
 >
-> ~ *Ada Lovelace*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts